kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 // For example, if both `Identities` and `ServiceAccounts` are provided,
 // the rule matches a request if either:
 // - the request's identity is in `Identities`
-// - OR the request's service account matches an entry in `ServiceAccounts`.
+// - OR the request's Serviceaccount matches an entry in `ServiceAccounts`.
 //
 // Each list within the fields (e.g. `Identities`) is itself an OR list.
 //